mapledeveh/100DaysofSwiftUI/README.md

 > Thanks, Paul.

 ## Finished Objective
 - Move all projects to their own repository.
-All projects moved:
+All projects moved.

+## Projects
+- Projects that are on their own repository:
   - [Namemory](https://github.com/mapledeveh/Namemory)
   - [BetterRest](https://github.com/mapledeveh/BetterRest)
   - [Bookworm](https://github.com/mapledeveh/Bookworm)